Nevenall/sufficient-reason/System/Magick.md

 ## Realities & Localities

-  There are no neutral spaces in the Ascension war.
-Everywhere you might be is aligned to one reality or another, most commonly the technocratic consensus, and few of them are welcoming to a mage's enlightened will.
+  There are no neutral spaces in the Ascension war and most places are closely aligned to the technocatic consensus.

-  Locality is a trait representing how strongly aligned your current location is with it's reality.
+  Locality is a trait representing how strongly aligned a place is with it's ruling reality and consequently, how strongly reality will resist your workings within it.

-  Reality adds the locality trait to its dice pool for resistance, so the stronger the locality, the more it will resist your magick.
+### Sanctums and Desemines

+  To aid their workings mages sometimes find or build localities that are friendly to their focus.

+  - If your effect die does not exceed the locality die, the effect can be considered coincidental.
+  - Reality gets no extra locality die.

+  localities do not add dice to magickal actions, on

 ### Technocratic Localities